xeolabs/xeoengine-book/creating_component_types.md

             set: function (radius) {
                 this._radius = radius || 1;

-                // Schedule our _update() method to the xeoEngine task queue,
+                // Schedule our _update() method to the xeogl task queue,
                 // to execute at the next available opportunity this._scheduleUpdate();
             },